 People who are experiencing trouble swallowing or chest pain but don’t get better with acid reflux medication should turn to the experts at Ohio State Wexner Medical Center for a definitive diagnosis and customized treatment plan for what could be eosinophilic esophagitis.
 Our experts will walk you through:

 And if your needs are more advanced, we can handle that, too.
 Severe cases of eosinophilic esophagitis can be aided by esophageal dilation, which stretches the esophagus.
 Remember, you’ll have direct access to medical expertise from across the Ohio State Wexner Medical Center, including our world-renowned cancer experts at the Ohio State Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute.

 Eosinophilic esophagitis is an allergic reaction to food during which certain white blood cells in the throat get inflamed and make it hard to swallow food.
 This condition’s symptoms are identical to gastro-esophageal reflux disease (GERD), also known as acid reflux.
 However, acid reflux medication won’t help someone who has EoE.

 Eosinophils are a type of white blood cell that helps fight off infections and play a role in your body’s immune response.
 In the case of eosinophilic esophagitis, the eosinophils build up and cause inflammation.
 In severe cases, the esophagus is nearly swollen shut.

 The main cause of eosinophilic esophagitis is an allergic reaction to food.
-No certain food seems to be to blame, but it is likely caused by the typical dairy, wheat, egg, soy, nuts and fish allergies.
+No particular food seems to be at blame, but it’s often caused by dairy, wheat, egg, soy, nuts and fish allergies.

 Eosinophilic esophagitis may be linked to allergens in the air and conditions like asthma.
 Environmental allergens such as dust mites, pollen, mold and animals could also play a role.